This post was last updated on October 29th, 2020 at 03:00 am

 Make sure your Diplexer(where applicable) is not faulty

-A faulty diplexer can also cause a 143 error code to pop-up.
+A faulty diplexer can also cause a 143 error code to pop up.
 To fix this, make sure you are using a good one.
-Also, make sure you are not using a combiner in the place of a diplexer.
+Also, ensure you are not using a combiner instead of a diplexer.

 -